hydro-project/hydroflow/docs/docs/lattices_crate/lattice_math.md

 ## Lattices For Dummies

 So, what is a lattice?
-Lattices are conceptually very simple, so lets explain them without too much mathy language.
+Lattices are conceptually very simple, so let's explain them without too much mathy language.
 A lattice is some type of thing that has a very special _merge_ function.
-The merge function combines two things and produces an output things.
-The core feature of lattices is that the merge function has some special properties: _associativity_, _commutativity_, and _idempotence_ (ACI).
+The merge function combines two things and produces an output thing.
+The core feature of lattices is that the merge function has some special properties: _associativity_, _commutativity_, and _idempotence_ (abbreviated ACI).

-Lets start with a simple example of something which turns out to **not** be a lattice; _numbers_ and _addition_.
-Numbers are a type of thing, and addition is a function that takes two input numbers and produces and output numbers!
+Lets start with a simple example of something which turns out to **not** be a lattice: _numbers_ and _addition_.
+Numbers are a type of thing, and addition is a function that takes two input numbers and produces an output number!
 But does it satisfy the ACI properties?

 Let's start with _commutativity_.
-A function is commutativity if it doesn't matter if you swap its two inputs:
+A function is commutative if it doesn't matter if you swap its two inputs:
 $$
     a + b = b + a